sainathislavath/Jenkins-Pipeline-for-Kubernetes-Cluster/README.md

 # E-Commerce Microservices Application

-A full-stack MERN e-commerce application built with microservices architecture, featuring 4 separate Node.js backend services and a React frontend.
+This project is a microservice-based eCommerce web application built with React, Node.js, Express, and MongoDB.
+It implements an API Gateway and multiple microservices including User, Product, Cart, and Order services.

 ## 🏗️ Architecture Overview